theskinofthings2020/theskinofthings2020/index.md

 # Themes

 Each day we will discuss a different theme/perspective.
-The themes have a little bit
+The themes have overlap and should be considered as inspirations, not as limitations.
+Over the past years these specific themes have intrigued and inspired us and we hope they will attract many different views.

+The order of the themes may change, so we haven't yet put dates in here.
+We keep updating information about invited speakers.

 ## General
 **Keynote:** [Donald Hoffman](https://www.cogsci.uci.edu/~ddhoff/) <br>